tu-darmstadt-ros-pkg/hector_multi_robot_tools/README.md

 ```

 ## prefix_tf_republisher
-Republishes a `tf` topic from a namespaced topic to the global one.
+Republishes a `tf` topic from a namespaced topic to the global one with a robot-specific prefix attached to the frame id.
 The frame prefix is automatically determined from the node's namespace or can be set with the `frame_prefix` parameter.

+### Parameters

+* `frame_prefix` (string, default: node namespace)

+    Override the automatically-determined frame prefix.

+* `global_frames` (string[], default: [])

+    List of global frames that are relayed without a prefix.

+### Subscribers & Publishers
 The node subscribes to `input_tf_topic` and publishes to `output_tf_topic` which need to be remapped accordingly.

-Example usage:
+### Example Usage

 ```yaml
 launch: